Vinny94051/News/README.md

 # News

-News is the app which showed latest news
+News is the app which showed the latest news

 ## Usage
 Just open the app and see news, if you wanna change topic of showed news, use search field on the top of the screen